captainbrosset/devtools-tips/src/tips/en/see-viewport-size.md

 ---
 date: 2023-10-05
-authors: Patrick Brosset, Pankaj Parashar
+authors: Patrick Brosset, Pankaj Parashar, Kilian Valkhof
 title: See the viewport size
-tags: ["debug", "testing", "css", "browser:edge", "browser:chrome", "browser:firefox", "browser:safari"]
+tags: ["debug", "testing", "css", "browser:edge", "browser:chrome", "browser:firefox", "browser:safari", "browser:polypane"]
 see-also: ["spot-out-of-viewport-elements.md"]
 ---
 The size of the viewport that's used to render a webpage in a browser can be very important at times, such as when creating or debugging [media queries](https://developer.mozilla.org/docs/Web/CSS/CSS_media_queries/Using_media_queries).